bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

       anchor: Center
 ---

 Hugo, the world’s fastest static site generator is steadily gaining traction.
-Hugo provides a reliable production environment and allows to build fast and secure websites with this theme and many others.
+Hugo provides a reliable production environment and allows to build fast and secure web applications.
 {.p-first} <!--more-->

 [Hugo](https://gohugo.io) is a single command line tool for macOS, Windows, Linux and BSD derivatives.
 Binaries for most operating systems and some containers are usually available within a day or a few after every minor release.